 British PM Boris Johnson tests positive for coronavirus

+It was not immediately clear whether Johnson's 32-year-old partner, Carrie Symonds, who is pregnant, had been tested.
+ISOLATING IN DOWNING STREET

+Queen Elizabeth last saw Johnson on March 11 and she remains in good health, Buckingham Palace said.
+"The queen last saw the PM on the 11th March and is following all the appropriate advice with regards to her welfare," a palace spokesman said.

-Previously the government has said that Johnson had the option to del agate to Foreign Secretary Dominic Raab if needed.
-"The prime minister was tested for coronavirus on the personal advice of England's Chief Medical Officer, Professor Chris Whitty," the spokesman said.
+Previously the government has said that Johnson has the option to delegate to Foreign Secretary Dominic Raab if needed.
+"The prime minister was tested for coronavirus on the personal advice of England's Chief Medical Officer, Professor Chris Whitty," a Downing Street spokesman said.

 "The test was carried out in No 10 by NHS staff and the result of the test was positive," the spokesman said.
 So far, 578 people in the United Kingdom have died after testing positive for coronavirus and the number of confirmed cases has risen to 11,658.
-The UK toll is the seventh-worst in the world, after Italy, Spain, China, Iran, France, and the United States, according to a Reuters tally.
+The death toll is the seventh highest in the world, after Italy, Spain, China, Iran, France and the United States, according to a Reuters tally.

-Britain's Prince Charles, the 71-year-old heir to the British throne, tested positive for coronavirus earlier this week but is in good health and is now self-isolating at his residence in Scotland with mild symptoms along with his wife Camilla, who tested negative, his office said.
+Prince Charles, the 71-year-old heir to the British throne, tested positive for coronavirus earlier this week.
+He is in good health and is now self-isolating at his residence in Scotland with mild symptoms along with his wife Camilla, who tested negative, his office said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)